flxbl-io/docs-sfops/issueops/release/hotfix-workflow.md

 #### Step 1: Activate Apply a Patch action in sfops dev central

 <figure><img src="../../.gitbook/assets/hotfix.png" alt=""><figcaption><p>Click on Attempt a Patch</p></figcaption></figure>

+Starting from v31.6.0, you can now initiate hotfixes directly from release candidates, not just from completed releases.
+This provides more flexibility in emergency situations.

 sfops will attempt to patch the branch which the release candidate was created on by resetting the commits to the exact stage where the candidate was created.
 This is only applied on the selected domain.
 If there are multiple domain, please proceed each one individually.